ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 ##### libodbccli.a

-This library is used when authoring Altibase CLI applications.
+This library is used when writing Altibase CLI applications.
 For more detailed information, please refer to the *CLI User’s Manual*.

 ##### libalticapi.a